Music at the Cannery Concert

 Spring Break at the Cannery

-Regular admission rates to the historic site were going to apply during Spring Break in 2020, which meant $11.90 for adults, $10.20 for seniors and free for children (under 18 years of age) and members of the Gulf of Georgia Cannery Society.
+Regular admission rates to the historic site apply during Spring Break, which means $13.25 for adults and free for children (under 18 years of age) and members of the Gulf of Georgia Cannery Society.

 See the Gulf of Georgia Cannery website for more information about the Spring Break activities.